 This section describes the function of the PCC circuit boards and modules that are contained in the control panel (Figure 3-1) and the accessory box.
 The block diagram in Figure 3-2, shows both internal and external components of the PCC system.
+The PCC/CM570 interface diagram in Figure 3-3, lists the functional characteristics of the PCC and the CM570 engine control module and shows the interconnecting control signals.
 The system schematics are provided in Section 9 of this manual.

-ACAUTION Electrostatic discharge will damage circuit boards.
-To prevent this damage, always wear a grounding wrist strap when touching or handling circuit boards or socket-mounted ICs.
+CAUTION Electrostatic discharge will damage circuit boards.
+Always wear a grounding wrist strap when touching or handling circuit boards or socket-mounted ICs.